Relintai/pandemonium_engine_docs/usage/platform/android/android_plugin.md

    The build will likely generate both a `debug` and `release` `aar` files.
    Depending on your need, pick only one version (usually the `release` one) which to provide your users with.

-   It's recommended that the `aar` filename matches the following pattern: `[PluginName]*.aar` where `PluginName` is the name of the plugin in PascalCase (e.g.: `GodotPayment.release.aar`).
+   It's recommended that the `aar` filename matches the following pattern: `[PluginName]*.aar` where `PluginName` is the name of the plugin in PascalCase (e.g.: `PandemoniumPayment.release.aar`).

-6. Create a Godot Android Plugin configuration file to help the system detect and load your plugin:
+6. Create a Pandemonium Android Plugin configuration file to help the system detect and load your plugin:

   - The configuration file extension must be `gdap` (e.g.: `MyPlugin.gdap`).
   - The configuration file format is as follow: